agata987/network-ssh-conf-from-file/README.md

 Do not use in production!
 The default would be RejectPolicy.

 The scripts can be used to configure via ssh routers/ switches.
-IPv4 addresses are given in a file (look at ip_addresses.txt)
+IPv4 addresses are given in a file (e.g ip_addresses.txt)
-Commands are given in a file (look at commands_file.txt)
+Commands are given in a file (e.g commands_file.txt)